comprock15/remembr/README.md

 python scripts/remembr_api.py
 ```

-Now you can send requests to ReMEmbR!
+Now you can send requests to ReMEmbR module!